Back to all projects

 From functional gamification to immersive universe creation - a journey through meaningful engagement design

-First, the competitive spirit.
 Humans are competitive by nature.
 When we win, we feel confident, happy, satisfied.
 When we lose, we learn resilience, emotional regulation, and how to handle frustration—arguably one of the most valuable life skills.
-In an educational context, competition isn't just engagement; it's character development.

-Second, deep storytelling.
-Here's what blew my mind: In League of Legends, you pick a character, form a team, and fight another team... over and over again.
+In League of Legends, you pick a character, form a team, and fight another team... over and over again.
 The story should be irrelevant, right?
 Wrong.
 It's precisely what connects players emotionally to the experience.
-It's like reading a captivating book that then materializes into competitive gameplay.
-Players choose characters they connect with in battle, then become invested in their backstories, their motivations, their world.

 The beauty of this system?
 It created what World of Warcraft does so masterfully—identification with a larger entity (your Nation) while providing personal story and reinforcing competitive spirit within the school environment.